nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 There is a perpetual discussion by the FLOSS hardliners about the degree of openness inherent in "open" source - and even what "freedom" means.
 However, it is probably a good idea to go back in time to 1998 and [read this article](https://opensource.com/article/18/2/coining-term-open-source-software) by the woman who came up with the name "open source": Christine Peterson.
 Although Richard Stallman and Linus Torvalds are two of the most successful, visible and vocal proponents on the matter; the point is that even though the term began as a "marketing device", it stuck and changed the lives of everyone on the planet - arguably for the better.

-Stallman and his "camp" will define freedom as an important part of open source, because your freedom to use the code and change it is also a responsibility that you bear in the name of the entire community.
+Stallman and the "Free Software Foundation" (FSF), who have arguably been around the longest, will define freedom as an important part of open source, because your freedom to use the code and change it is also a responsibility that you bear in the name of the entire community.
+In fact, if it is not totally free,

+<center><strong>But what is free?</strong></center>
+If one ignores for a moment the annoying fact that "free" also means doesn't cost any money, there is still an unresolved semantic issue, in fact, one that will likely never resolve:

-> Depending upon your perspective, the Gnu Public License isn't ABSOLUTELY free, because it comes with the requirement that you must return changes that you make to the code back to the community - and freedom would mean you get to decide how to work.
-However the inverse argument could be made with MIT, because
+Depending upon your perspective, the Gnu Public License isn't ABSOLUTELY free, because it comes with the requirement that you must return changes that you make to the code back to the community - and being free would mean you get to decide how to work and what to do with the code you use.
+At the same time and on a different spectrum, those who consider that MIT is not entirely free do so because there are circumstances where the code can be permissibly changed and not returned to the community.

 In fact, there is often a great deal of discussion around "how free to make the code".
 I propose that you ask yourself four questions:
 1. Do you prefer to work alone?